 And then our kids get to see our real selves and learn to be their real selves in their worlds too.

 “Want to be happy?
 Stop trying to be perfect.”

 How successful is successful enough?
 How productive is productive enough?
 When I really understood that I am on a timeline, I feel this sentiment intimately.
-How meaningless our activity when we invest primarily in production or conventional success.
+How meaningless our activity is when we invest primarily in production or conventional success.
 Everything we’ve built will come to an end, so we build what we build with perspective and live our lives on purpose.

 Standards of perfection keep us from being happy, both within ourselves and with our relationships and certainly within our homeschools.
 What is a perfect homeschool?
 Even if it were possible to create a perfect homeschool, what is a perfect education anyway?

 Homeschool Mama Self-Care means we’re choosing our thoughts.

 - How to Deal with Unrealistic Expectations as Homeschool Mamas